siberianfox/tinygwiki/JSON-Details.md

 	{"fv":2.0} | {"r":{"fv":0.950},"f":[1,0,19,2131]} | The version stays at 0.95 despite your wishes :(

 ### Groups
 The following groups can be read and set using JSON.
-ENtering the group with a null value ("") will return all members of the group.
+The JSON strings provided below (i.e. the group with a null value ("")) will return all members of the group.
 <pre>
 {"1":""}    return motor 1 settings
 {"2":""}